OGGM/oggm-edu/docs/simulator.rst

 for an introduction about glacier mass-balance and the ELA, or our :ref:`glacier_basics` graphics for an illustration.

+**Experiment:**

-**In "beginner mode", start by setting the ELA to 3000m a.s.l**, and note on a piece of paper: the equilibrium volume of the glacier, its length and maximal thickness. **Now choose the "wider top" glacier shape** and run the model again.
-Is the new glacier larger or smaller than before?
+- In "Beginner mode", start by setting the ELA to 3000m a.s.l, and note on a piece of paper: the equilibrium volume of the glacier, its length and maximal thickness.
+- Now choose the "wider top" glacier shape and run the model again.

+**Question to answer:**

+- Is the new glacier larger or smaller than before?
 Why?

 ..  admonition:: Take home messages
     :class: toggle